 For me, the choice is easy.
 I’d rather long for a park I don’t own than own a park that’s costing me money.
 But how do you make sure you don’t end up owning a park you don’t want?
 There are a number of smart steps in the buying process, and solid underwriting is one of the most important.

 The trick to mobile home investment underwriting is simple: get real with yourself about how the park should be running, and then determine your acquisition price and future operating budget from that information.
 In my experience with underwriting, investing, brokerage, acquisitions, asset management, and dispositions, I’ve seen or created hundreds and hundreds of financial statements and operating budgets, and every one of them has been different.

 It makes sense that every mobile home park is different, because no two properties will optimally operate the same way.
 It certainly requires experience to sort out the differences between parks, but, more importantly, it also requires the discipline to consider all the significant factors before you invest.

-Not all of these 10 underwriting mistakes commonly made by mobile home park investors may apply to every park, but every one of them can have a big impact on value and cash flow if they’re not considered in your spreadsheet.
+Not all of these 10 underwriting mistakes commonly made in mobile home investments may apply to every park, but every one of them can have a big impact on value and cash flow if they’re not considered in your spreadsheet.

 Rental units increase management and maintenance costs.
 Our business is not renting homes.
 We’re in the business of renting lots.
 When I see rental income included in top line revenue, I discount it significantly.